zriyansh/signoz.io/docs/monitor-http-endpoint.md

           exporters: [clickhousemetricswrite]
     ```

-* We can restart the otel collector container so that new changes are applied and see the metrics generated for synthetic checks.
+* We can restart the otel collector container/processor so that new changes are applied and see the metrics generated for synthetic checks.

 * This receiver creates a metric name `httpcheck_status` with value 1 if the check resulted in status_code matching the status_class, otherwise 0.
 For more info on the additional metrics and attributes available, please read the documentation [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/httpcheckreceiver/documentation.md).